 It was as if someone had flipped a switch.
 Lady Magnolia sighed and put down her tea cup.
 Erin blinked at her.

 “And here I thought I would get away with everything quite easily.
 Oh well.
 I suppose you’ve found me out.
-What will do you now?”
+What will you do now?”

 She looked at Erin expectantly.
 Erin blinked at her, hesitated.